|

 Bermuda Gombeys Dance & Music

-During the colonial times of Slavery in Bermuda, Afro-Caribbeans who were slaves in the island introduced many Caribbean traditions that influenced Bermuda's version of Gombeys.
+Slavery period in Bermuda, Afro-Caribbeans who were slaves in the island introduced many Caribbean traditions that influenced Bermuda's version of Gombeys.

 Today the snare drum generally used in pairs are part of the modern Bermudian Gombeys in addition to kettle drums and fife.
 Usually male dancers perform Gombeys in groups of 10-30 in masquerade costumes with bright colors and odd angles.
 The costume designs often reflect the plumage of tropical birds.
 The energetic dance gradually picks up and grows faster with time and becomes a great spectacle.